Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Cincinnati and its opponents have combined to score more than 44.5 points in eight of 10 games this season.
+- Cincinnati's games this season have gone over 43.5 points eight of 10 times.

-- Pittsburgh's games have gone over 44.5 points in three of 10 chances this season.
+- Pittsburgh's games have gone over 43.5 points in four of 10 chances this season.

-- The two teams combine to average 48.2 points per game, 3.7 more than the total in this contest.
+- The combined points per game average of the two teams, 48.2, is 4.7 points more than Sunday's over/under.

-- These two squads combine to surrender 44.2 points per game, 0.3 fewer than this contest's over/under.
+- These two squads surrender a combined 44.2 points per game, 0.7 more than this contest's over/under.

-- The average total in Bengals games this season is 46.5, 2.0 points more than Sunday's over/under of 44.5.
+- The Bengals and their opponents have scored an average of 46.5 points per game in 2020, 3.0 more than Sunday's total.

-- The 44.5 over/under in this game is 1.0 point above the 43.5 average total in Steelers games this season.
+- The 43.5-point over/under in this game is equal to the average total in Steelers games this season.

 Bengals stats and trends

-- In Cincinnati's 10 games this season, it has five wins against the spread.

-- The Bengals have covered the spread once this season when favored by 3.5 points or more (in three chances).
+- The Bengals have been favored by 3.5 points or more three times this season and covered the spread in one of them.

-- Cincinnati's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Cincinnati's games this year have hit the over four times in 10 opportunities (40%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Steelers.